HahaSoStupid/Mercury/README.md

 Governance
 ----------

-The lead of this project is [Destial](https://github.com/destial), an administrator at `sgcraft.net` as well as the developer behind `abyssal.ml`.
+The lead of this project is [Destial](https://github.com/destial), an administrator at `sgcraft.net`.

 Running Mercury
 =======